 clipped from www.desiringgod.org

-• To show God as totally and always sovereign over all things including evil as a wise, holy, good God worthy of everyone’s trust and worship.
+To show that evil is real, horrible, and inescapable in this life, but not ultimate and not out of God’s control.
+To show God as totally and always sovereign over all things including evil as a wise, holy, good God worthy of everyone’s trust and worship.

-• To drive home that evil is not an accident and that all the evil God permits is by design for the greater glory of his Son, Jesus Christ.
+To drive home that evil is not an accident and that all the evil God permits is by design for the greater glory of his Son, Jesus Christ.

-• To show that Christ, crucified and risen, is the centerpiece of all reality and that everything flows toward him and from him.
+To show there is hope in the greatest evil, because evil has always been under God’s control and has never escaped his wise governance.
+To show that Christ, crucified and risen, is the centerpiece of all reality and that everything flows toward him and from him.
 All evil exists so that his saving work will have the fullest glory and his person the most manifest worth.
+To show that knowing and embracing all this truth is like ballast in the belly of our boats which gives us stability and strength to plow the waves of adversity without capsizing and without turning from the true north of God’s will.

 After reading this I literally had to pick my jaw off the floor!
 Realizing that John Piper has for one just blamed God for ALL evil that occurs in the universe and called it "wise and good" is beyond me!
 And why did God create evil you may ask? - so it would bring him glory!
 At first I even had to give John Piper the benefit of the doubt and thought to myself - clearly this guy can not be serious.
 So I decided to dig a little further into the pages of this sermon series to see if he really meant what he said and low and behold he made many more statements to support his position.
 Including the one below: